-Pennsylvania Angler & Boater (PA&B), published bimonthly, is the official fishing and boating magazine of the Pennsylvania Fish & Boat Commission, and in turn, the voice of the Commonwealth in matters related to fishing and boating, and to protecting, conserving and enhancing the state's water resources.
-PA&B is a 64-page four-color self-cover with no advertising.
-About 40 percent of the magazine’s content is supported through contributions by non-Commission authors and photographers.
+Published bi-monthly, Pennsylvania Angler & Boater (PAA&B), is the official fishing and boating magazine of Pennsylvania.
+As the Pennsylvania Fish & Boat Commission’s state agency publication, it is the voice of the Commonwealth concerning matters related to fishing and boating, and to protecting, conserving and enhancing the state's aquatic resources.
+PAA&B is a 64-page four-color self-cover with no advertising.
+Approximately, 80 percent of the magazine’s content is supported through contributions by non-Commission authors and photographers.

-The best way to determine our needs is to read and study past issues.
-If you send us a 9x12 envelope affixed with first-class postage for 9 ounces, we'll send you a sample copy.
-You'll also find several years' worth of selected issue content on the Commission's web site (Angler & Boater index page).
+The best way to determine editorial and visual needs is to review past issues.
+If you send us a 9” x 12” envelope affixed with first-class postage for 9 ounces, we'll send you a sample copy of the magazine.
+You'll also find an online archive of past issues on the Commission's website at www.fishandboat.com/angon.htm.

 Here is a partial list of our needs:

 Writing style, submitting

 We do not publish pieces about using specific products, brands or services.
 To avoid product representation or inference of endorsement, use generic products.
 If brand names are shown, avoid showcasing or concentrating on labels.
 The mention of lures, tackle and other products.
 However, if an article includes the name of a specific product, we generally prefer that at least two more such products also be included.

 Articles should be aimed at anglers and boaters with intermediate-level to advanced-level skills.
 The articles we publish are between 600 to 2,500 words.

-Digital submission of text and/or images (high resolution TIFFs or JPEGs) should be sent on CD to:
+Digital submission of text (Microsoft Word) and/or images (high resolution TIFFs or JPEGs) should be sent on CD to:

 We require TIFFs or JPEGs that are 300 dpi in resolution and at a minimum size of 8” x 12”.

-We expect to be informed if a submitted digital image was altered.
+We must be informed if a submitted digital image was altered.